-Next to commission rates, being able to trade what you want is important.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
 TD Ameritrade provides its clients with Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Ally Invest provides clients access to Stock Trading, Options Trading, Mutual Funds and Forex Trading.
-Looking at mutual funds, Ally Invest offers its clients access to 14000 different mutual funds while TD Ameritrade has 12418 available funds, a difference of 1,582.
+When it comes to mutual funds, Ally Invest boasts an offering of 18728 mutual funds compared to TD Ameritrade's 11949 available funds.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-TD Ameritrade offers virtual trading while Ally Invest does not.
-Taking a look at mobile trading, Ally Invest and TD Ameritrade both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Debit Cards and Credit Cards are offered by TD Ameritrade while Ally Invest offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+TD Ameritrade has virtual trading, Ally Invest doesn't.
+For mobile trading, Ally Invest and TD Ameritrade both have a iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Debit Cards and Credit Cards at TD Ameritrade while customers at Ally Invest can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Ally Invest and TD Ameritrade, TD Ameritrade is the winner.